Browse by Medical Category

 Beyond interpretation sessions

 Several weeks during the year are devoted to teaching of the non-interpretive skills required of the radiologist.
 These sessions stress the skills and concepts that are highlighted by the American Board of Radiology and required by the ACGME.
-These sessions include topics such as statistics, critical and analysis skills, professionalism, and ethics, and heath care policy.
+These sessions include topics such as statistics, critical and analysis skills, professionalism, and ethics, and healthcare policy.

 American Institute of Radiologic Pathology (AIRP) Course in Radiologic Pathology